 Examples of software stacks

-LAMP (Linux, Apache, MySQL, PHP) - a well-known software stack for web development.
+LAMP (Linux, Apache, MySQL, PHP): This is a well-known software stack for web development.
 The lowest layer of the stack's hierarchy is the Linux operating system, which interfaces with the Apache web server.
 The highest layer of the hierarchy is the scripting language -- in this case, PHP.
-(Note: the “P" may also stand for the programming languages Python or Perl).
+(The "P" may also stand for the programming languages Python or Perl.)
 LAMP stacks are popular because the components are all open source and the stack can run on commodity hardware.
 Unlike monolithic software stacks, which are often tightly coupled and often built for a particular operating system, a LAMP stack is loosely coupled.
 This simply means that while the components were not originally designed to work together, they have proven to be complementary and are often used together.
 Today, LAMP components are now included in almost all Linux distributions.
 Developers can swap out MySQL for PostgreSQL to create a LAPP stack.
 A LEAP stack (Linux, Eucalyptus, AppScale, Python) is another flavor of this open source software stack, for cloud-based development and services delivery.

 Apache CloudStack: Large enterprise customers and service providers use this open source cloud management stack to provide infrastructure as a service (IaaS).
 CloudStack provides developers with multiple layers of optional services as well as support for a variety of hypervisors and application program interfaces (APIs).